 North Country HealthCare has a licensed acupuncturist on staff.
-Acupuncture can be used to treat a variety of ailments including weight management, nicotine addiction, anxiety, chronic pain or illness, digestive issues or stress relief.
+Acupuncture can be used to treat a variety of ailments including weight management, anxiety, chronic pain or illness, digestive issues or stress relief.

 The body has an energy called Qi, there are a lot of of different kinds of Qi.
 Very simply put, Qi is electrical and measurable in living beings.
 This Qi travels through the body on pathways called meridians.
 The meridians are specific patterns that are consistent.
 On the meridians are points; points are spots of higher electrical conductivity.
 They have specific medical uses.
 A meridian may be diagnosed with an imbalance due to locations of pain that coincide with its pathway.